Akron Children's Logo

 Alternating warm sitz baths and cold packs can help with hemorrhoids.
 It also can help to sit on an inflatable donut cushion.

 Ask your doctor about a stool softener.
 Don't use laxatives, suppositories, or enemas without your doctor's OK.
-Increase your intake of fluids and fiber-rich fruits and vegetables.
-After your doctor has cleared it, exercise can be very helpful.
+Drink more liquids and eat fiber-rich fruits and vegetables.
+After your doctor says you can, exercising can be very helpful.

 Your body needs time to heal.
 Doctors usually recommend waiting 4-6 weeks to have sex to reduce the risk of infection, increased bleeding, or re-opening healing tissue.